Yamaha RX 100

 The Yamaha RX 100 was a two-stroke motorcycle made by Yamaha from 1985 to 1996 with technical collaboration and distributed in India by the Escorts Group.
+The RX100 was known for its agility and acceleration.
 At the initial stage, Yamaha Japan was exporting all bikes from Japan to India.
 After 1990, Escorts started production in India, with some parts being imported from Japan.